-Instantaneous fuel consumption mode
+Instant fuel consumption

-1. Instantaneous fuel consumption display
+1. Instant fuel consumption display

-The instantaneous fuel consumption display can be set to either "km/L", "L/ 100 km" or "MPG" (when the display units have been set to miles).
+When using kilometers, the instant fuel consumption units can be set to "km/L" or "L/100 km".
+To change the units, push the "SELECT" button for one second.

-- "km/L": The distance that can be traveled on 1.0 L of fuel under the current riding conditions is shown. - "L/100 km": The amount of fuel necessary to travel 100 km under the current riding conditions is shown.

-"MPG": The distance that can be traveled on 1.0 Imp.gal of fuel under the current riding conditions is shown.
+- "km/L": The distance that can be traveled on 1.0 L of fuel under the current riding conditions is shown. - "L/100 km": The amount of fuel necessary to travel 100 km under the current riding conditions is shown. - "MPG": The distance that can be traveled on 1.0 Imp.gal of fuel under the current riding conditions is shown.